-Steven Mamet Postdoctoral Research Fellow Department of Soil Science University of Saskatchewan
+Steven Mamet Research Associate Department of Soil Science University of Saskatchewan

 I am originally from Edmonton, Alberta, Canada, near the southern limit of the boreal forest.
 My research background has focused on geographic range limits of trees, as well as environmental change in continuous and discontinuous permafrost zones.
 I am broadly interested in treeline communities, focusing on demographics and growth along environmental gradients.